Giving to Bioengineering

 - Graduate Scholarships: Scholarships can be added onto fellowships, graduate teaching assistantships or graduate research assistantships, but are only offered for one year.
 These can boost the basic offer to help a bring quality students to KU.

-- Biomedical Engineering Undergraduate Degree Launch Funds: To launch a new degree will take more resources in terms of personnel, laboratory space & equipment, etc. The needs here are for--
+- Biomedical Engineering Undergraduate Degree Launch Funds: To launch a new degree will take new and substantial financial resources to support additional personnel, laboratory space & equipment, etc. The needs here are for--

-- Endowed-Named Professoships: Endowed funds that can generate income to support new teaching professors indefinitely.
+- Endowed-Named Professorships: Endowed funds that can generate income to support new teaching professors indefinitely.

 - Named BME Educational Laboratories: Expendable funds to renovate and endowed funds to maintain appropriate space for educational cell and tissue culture laboratory courses.